top of page

 Myriam EL HAJJ

-Myriam el Hajj was born in 1983 in Beirut.
-She holds a Master's degree in Film and Audiovisual Production and Creation and another Master's degree in Theater Studies-Performing Arts from the University of Paris 8-Vincennes-Saint Denis.
+Myriam El Hajj was born in 1983 in Beirut.
+She holds a Master’s degree in Film Directing and Audiovisual Creation, as well as a Master’s degree in Theatre Studies and Performing Arts from Université Paris 8–Vincennes–Saint-Denis.

 Etienne CHAILLOU